VienThanh12/Demo-Kempower/README.md

 ### 2. I believe 100% in Kempower's mission, values, and products/services for a greener, quieter environment.
 I do want to work for that.

-As you know, I am from Viet Nam, a developing country.
+As you may know, I am from Viet Nam, a developing country.
 Whenever I go out, I see air pollution, dust, and noise what I hate the most in my country.
 So I want to gain some insight and experience to deal with it.
 In the future, I will contribute to my country to somewhat extent.
 ### 3. Kempower is my ideal place to apply my knowledge
 I understand the key responsibilities and requirements for the cloud software trainee position.
 With a passion for combining hardware and software to create innovative solutions, I am excited about the prospect of contributing my skills.
 I believe that I can learn many things in Kempower.